Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 3. Performance metrics for the ML-AE with Swiss Roll (800 points) data

-   ​While the other 3 autoencoders fail to unfold the manifold data sets, the ML-AE produces good quality results especially in terms of the isometry and Lipschitz related metrics.
+   While the other 3 autoencoders fail to unfold the manifold data sets, the ML-AE produces good quality results especially in terms of the isometry and Lipschitz related metrics.

    |        | #Succ | L-KL    | RRE     | Trust  | Trust   | K-min | K-max   | MPE     | MRE     |
    | ------ | ----- | ------- | ------- | ------ | ------- | ----- | ------- | ------- | ------- |